sequentech/ballot-verifier/README.md

 https://github.com/agoravoting/agora-airgap/releases/download/0.50/agora-audit-linux.tar.gz

 Download and extract the files and execute agora-audit.
-On the Windows version, the zip includes a number of dll files which you will need to copy to your C:\windows\system32 folder.

 The agora-audit tool has a textbox on the upper left side where you should copy the ballot.
 Before you cast your vote in Agora Voting, you are allowed to audit the ballot (this also discards the ballot for security reasons).
 The upper right side of agora-audit shows you a screen capture of the audit ballot screen and marks the place where you will find the auditable ballot enclosed with a red box.